darth-veitcher/kubernetes_notes/chapter1/minikube-localhost.md

 Once installed, start the local kubernetes cluster using `minikube start`

-One started this will have create a local `~/.kube/config` file which allows you to connect to the newly created VM with `kubectl` command.
+This will have created a local `~/.kube/config` file which allows you to connect to the newly created VM with `kubectl` command.

 ```
 cat ~/.kube/config